pimentel/bears_iplant/README.md

 ## data organization

-In principle you can organize your data however you please.
+In principle, you can organize your data however you please.
 However, I strongly recommend following a format such as the one we present here.

 First, download the walk-through along some of the auxiliary materials: